|Oracle® Enterprise Manager Cloud Control Extensibility Programmer's Reference

 If trigger relies on target properties, specific property names should be identified in the details tag.

 To help diagnose issues and understand how associations were derived, the framework records information about how associations were derived when in debug mode.
-For more information on debug, see Section 11.3.11, "About Debugging".
+For more information on debug, see Section 11.3.11, "Troubleshooting and Debugging".
 It also includes additional sanity (error) checking.
 For instance, one test checks that the derivation target GUID is that of a real and current target.

 While the following examples include the use of target properties to illustrate their proper employment, Oracle does not recommend relying on target properties.
 Instead, configuration data should be properly modeled using ECM tables.
 For more information, see Section 11.7.2, "Are there guidelines for when to use target properties?".

 When reviewing these examples, it is helpful to remember the following concepts:

 Every target type has an Enterprise Configuration Management snapshot type called

 It includes a snapshot table referenced by the

 GC$TARGET_PROPERTIES view, which if needed should be used by the triggers.
 Current data for target properties can be accessed through the